CagriCatik/Python/10_AsyncIO/01_Intro/README.md

 response_two = await function_two()  # Takes 1 second
 ```

 In the synchronous example, we would wait for `function_one` to complete before moving on to `function_two`, resulting in a total execution time of 3 seconds.
 However, with async IO, we can start both functions seemingly simultaneously, allowing the program to proceed with other tasks while waiting for responses.
 It's crucial to note that async IO doesn't speed up code execution; instead, it enables the continuation of other code while waiting for external sources' results, such as server responses or web page data.

-## Practical Examples

-In the upcoming lectures, we'll delve into practical examples to demonstrate how to implement and benefit from async IO in various scenarios.
-Stay tuned for hands-on experience and real-world applications of asynchronous programming.
-If the theoretical part left you with questions, the practical examples will provide clarity and enhance your understanding of async IO.